Recorded as Florence in IGI

 Service ended: 1815

 Thomas Florance is said to have been born in Chichester, England.
-[1] [2] [3] He was the son of Richard Florence and Sarah Florence (nee Abrahams).

-He worked in Upper Canada as a surveyor and engineer in 1803-16 and served in the Royal Engineers in the war of 1812-1815 between the United States and the United Kingdom.
-[4]
+He worked in Upper Canada as a surveyor and engineer in 1803-16 and served in the Royal Engineers in the

 [4]He arrived in Sydney in the Duke of Wellington in November 1817 and sought from Governor Lachlan Macquarie a position as surveyor and applied for a grant of land.
 He was later allotted 110 acres (45 ha) at Clarence Plains, Van Diemen's Land.
 He reached Hobart Town on 16 May 1818 and in June, with G. W. Barnard, another free settler, applied for permission to erect a water saw-mill at Port Davey or Macquarie Harbour.
 After submitting their scheme to Macquarie, Lieutenant-Governor William Sorell refused the application, but on 24 October instructed Florance to make a survey of the west coast.
 Well qualified to do this, he sailed a week later in the Sophia, James Kelly, taking with him six experienced men, a government boat, other necessary equipment and gifts for Aboriginals.
 He was told to verify latitudes and longitudes, take bearings, measure distances and to report on varieties and stands of timber and the suitability of country for grazing.
 He was also advised to name principal points around the two harbours and the River Gordon for the purpose of identification.
 Although he submitted maps and reports on his return on 29 December, the place names he gave are not now known.
 In 1819 he was appointed a member of the Lieutenant-Governor's Court at Hobart.
 In August he was given the sole right for a limited period to ply a scow capable of carrying animals and vehicles from Hobart to Kangaroo Point.
 In March 1820, at Commissioner John Thomas Bigge's request, he gave him particulars of the west coast rivers and timber.
 A vessel he was building at Canadian Point in May 1822 was seized for debt, but on 16 December 1823, he was able to launch the Liberty, 40 tons, from his property.